iibrahimli/unet_sem_seg/README.md

 ![example_input](rsc/example_input.png)

 ## Output
-The model outputs a one-hot encoded segmentation map i.e. a 3D tensor of shape (height, width, number_of_classes) where 3rd dimension is the probability distribution among classes.
+The model outputs a segmentation map i.e. a 3D tensor of shape (height, width, number_of_classes) where 3rd dimension is the probability distribution among classes.
 This output map is then converted to an RGB image using color coding for different classes:

 |   Class label   |     RGB color     |
 |:--------------- |:-----------------:|